BioBoost/course_programming_from_base_to_ace/docs/README.md

 ### ECTS

-For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course which can be found via [http://onderwijsaanbod.vives-noord.be/2019/syllabi/n/B3N001N.htm#activetab=doelstellingen_idp36336](http://onderwijsaanbod.vives-noord.be/2019/syllabi/n/B3N001N.htm#activetab=doelstellingen_idp36336) for Introduction to Programming and via [http://onderwijsaanbod.vives-noord.be/2019/syllabi/n/B3N005N.htm#activetab=doelstellingen_idp2410032](http://onderwijsaanbod.vives-noord.be/2019/syllabi/n/B3N005N.htm#activetab=doelstellingen_idp2410032) for Object Oriented Programming.
+For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course which can be found via [http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N066N.htm#activetab=doelstellingen_idp13827904](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N066N.htm#activetab=doelstellingen_idp13827904) for Introduction to Programming and via [http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N005N.htm#activetab=doelstellingen_idm2920400](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N005N.htm#activetab=doelstellingen_idm2920400) for Object Oriented Programming 1.

 ## Extra practice